Poll: Only 17% of Mass. voters can name their county sheriff

-The poll of 970 registered voters from Beacon Research shows 83 percent of people surveyed answered incorrectly when asked whether they could name their county sheriff.
+The poll of 970 registered voters from Beacon Research shows 83% of people surveyed answered incorrectly when asked whether they could name their county sheriff.

-"Information is power in the hands of voters and between now and the fall elections, we're putting new information into the voters' hands about another important player in the criminal legal system," ACLU Massachusetts Executive Director Carol Rose said during a Wednesday morning press conference.
+“Information is power in the hands of voters and between now and the fall elections, we’re putting new information into the voters’ hands about another important player in the criminal legal system,” ACLU Massachusetts Executive Director Carol Rose said last week.

 The “Know Your Sheriff” campaign, launched Wednesday alongside a video highlighting the roles sheriffs play in the state, will feature a social media push, materials posted to the ACLU website, and partnerships with local organizations.

-Note: Editor’s note: {em}Kevin F. Coppinger is the sheriff of Essex County, which encompasses 34 municipalities.